 Welcome to Avimita's corner of the web!

-My name is Avimita Chatterjee, and I am an incoming Postdoctoral Scholar in the NERSC Division at Lawrence Berkeley National Laboratory (Berkeley Lab), starting in May 2026.
-This position is funded through the Department of Energy Quantum Systems Accelerator.
-I am currently serving as a Visiting Assistant Professor in the Computer Science Department at the University of West Florida.
+My name is Avimita Chatterjee, and I am a Postdoctoral Scholar in the Applied Mathematics and Computational Research (AMCR) Division at Lawrence Berkeley National Laboratory (Berkeley Lab).
+My position is funded through the Department of Energy’s Quantum Systems Accelerator.
+I am a member of the Applied Computing for Scientific Discovery (ACSD) group, led by Bert de Jong.

 My journey into QEC began with a deep curiosity about quantum technologies and a strong desire to make their potential accessible to more people.
 As a computer scientist entering a field traditionally dominated by physics and mathematics, I quickly realized the value of diverse perspectives.
 My goal is to break down the barriers around Quantum Computing and make it more approachable for researchers from a variety of backgrounds.